ITensor/website/docs/book/itensor_factorizing.md

 The ITensor approach to tensor factorizations emphasizes the structure of the factorization, and does not require knowing the index ordering.

+ITensor offers various tensor factorizations, but in this chapter we focus on the example of the SVD, which is used frequently in physics applications.

 ### Singular Value Decomposition